 Our Winery’s Relationship with Burrowing Owls

 The story of the burrowing owl in British Columbia is a good news story.
 In 1980, the burrowing owl was declared extirpated (extinct) in the province.
 Now, however, the population of birds is growing thanks to a very successful captive breeding program established and operated by the Burrowing Owl Conservation Society of British Columbia (BOCS).
-Burrowing Owl Estate Winery’s proprietors, Jim and Midge Wyse, have been members and active supporters of the BOCS since 1993, and since 2002 their winery has contributed close to a million dollars to the program.
+Burrowing Owl Estate Winery’s proprietors, Jim and Midge Wyse, have been members and active supporters of the BOCS since 1993, and since 2002 their winery has contributed over one million dollars to the program.

 The winery’s relationship with the burrowing owl originated as the result of a happy coincidence.
 In the early 1990s, the Wyses decided to name their new vineyard in honour of the endangered bird when they learned of a failed government attempt to re-establish the owl in the area from a roadside sign.
 Only a few weeks later they read a front-page story in the Vancouver Sun newspaper that described the plight of the birds.
 They got in touch with Mike Mackintosh, then Director of the Stanley Park Zoo, who was appealing for funding to continue a captive breeding program, and became involved in the program as volunteers initially, and as the winery grew, so did the financial support.
 The winery’s relationship with the BOCS continues to this day.
 Visitors to Burrowing Owl’s Wine Shop are asked to make a minimum $5.00 donation, all of which goes directly to the BOCS.

 How the Burrowing Owl is Making a Comeback in BC